 At least one of these exists, and was on display in pristine condition for many years in a shop on Elizabeth St, the heart of Melbourne's motorcycle trade.
-It had been uncrated in 1953 after many years in a warehouse.
-The machine was later displayed at Maffra Motor Museum before being sold at auction in 2012.
+It had been uncrated in 1953 after a long stay in a warehouse, and was later displayed at Maffra Motor Museum before being sold at auction in 2012.

 SPRING FRAME FOR MOTOR CYCLES.

 An interesting invention in spring frames for motor cycles, said to be the invention of a resident of Wagga, New South Wales, Mr. W. M. Tanner, is described and illustrated in the London "Motor Cycle."

 The inventor has converted a 350 c.c.
 Humber motor cycle to his ideas, and is now in England demonstrating it.
 The new frame has four semi-elliptic leaf springs, a pair for the front and another pair for the back wheels, while adjustable cone ballraces are used for pivot joints throughout the construction.
 It is possible for either wheel to rise 3 1/2 inches above its normal plane.